Multilayer bootstrap networks: Discussions

-Given a learned dictionary $\W$, sparse coding typically aims to solve $\min_{\h_i} \sum_{i=1}^{n} \|\x_i-\W\h_i \|^2_2 + \lambda\| \h_i\|_1^1$, where $\| \cdot\|_q$ represents $\ell_q$-norm, $\h_i$ is the sparse code of the data point $\x_i$, and $\lambda$ is a hyperparameter controlling the sparsity of $\h_i$.
-Each column of $\W$ is called a basis vector.
-We may also view $\lambda$ as a hyperparameter that controls the number of clusterings.
+{{To understand the connection between MBN and sparse coding}}, we may view $\lambda$ as a hyperparameter that controls the number of clusterings.
 Specifically, if we set $\lambda = 0$, it is likely that $\h_i$ contains only one nonzero element.
 Intuitively, we can understand it as that we use only one clustering to learn a sparse code.
 A good value of $\lambda$ can make a small part of the elements of $\h_i$ nonzero.
 This choice approximates to the method of partitioning the dictionary to several (probably overlapped) subsets and then grouping the basis vectors in each subset to a base clustering.

-Empirically, \cite{coates2011importance} conducted a broad experimental comparison on sparse coding, and observed that using random sampling to form a dictionary and using \textit{soft threshold} to extract sparse features can be highly competitive to complicated sparse coding methods.
-Because the method in \citep{coates2011importance} can be regarded as a single $k$-centers clustering that uses a few nearest centers of a data point as the nonzero elements of the output sparse code of the data point.
-As a mixture of experts, the method in \citep{coates2011importance} is less effective than the building block of MBN theoretically.

-To summarize, we show the relationship between sparse coding and MBN formally: \begin{theorem} The $\ell_{1}$-norm sparse coding is a convex relaxation of the building block of MBN when given the same dictionary. \end{theorem} \begin{proof} Each layer of MBN maximizes the likelihood of the following equation:
+Motivated by the above intuitive analysis, we introduce the connection between sparse coding and MBN formally as follows: \begin{thm} The $\ell_{1}$-norm sparse coding is a convex relaxation of the building block of MBN when given the same dictionary. \end{thm} \begin{proof} See \ref{app:d} for the proof. \end{proof}